Africa Gospel Unity Church

-History of Church
+History of the church

-Per reformiert-online.net: "The AGUC was formed in 1964 by a pastor who left the National Holiness Mission after a dispute over administrative matters.
-Due to negligence and insufficiently qualified personnel, disorder in the membership and in the church grew (for example, polygamists were admitted to church office).
-Fellowship in 1970 with the EACE and the ICCC (membership was later dropped) brought the church in touch with missionaries of the IBPFM and with Ref theology.
-A group of younger pastors, trained at the Bible College of East Africa, were instrumental in reforming the church in 1982 by removing polygamous leaders and rewriting its constitution.
+The AGUC was formed in 1964 by a pastor who left the National Holiness Mission after a dispute over administrative matters.
+Fellowship in 1970 with the EACA and the ICCC, in touch with missionaries of the IBPFM and with Ref theology.
+A group of younger pastors, trained at the Bible College of East Africa, were instrumental in reforming the church in 1982 and rewriting its constitution.
 The AGUC maintains the Baptist Confession of Faith (1689).
-Most of the congregation are in rural areas.
+Most of the congregation are in rural areas, but churches have been opened in Nairobi, Eldoret, Nakuru, and other cities and towns in Kenya.
+Churches have also spread to Tanzania.
 The need for worship places within walking distance has been met by establishing numerous preaching stations and training additional lay preachers.
-Two thirds of Sunday worshipers are not communicant members yet.
-Every month each regional council holds an “evangelistic outreach” in which visits from house to house are made."
+Two-thirds of Sunday worshipers are not communicant members yet.
+Every month each regional council holds an "evangelistic outreach" in which visits are made from house to house.